C5Lab/projectZero/README.md

 1. Launch the app and connect the ESP32-C5 when the splash screen prompts you.
 2. Run **Scanner** from the main menu, then user Right navigation to jump in to **Targets** to see the same list that `show_scan_results` prints.
 Multi-select is handled by tapping OK on each row and confirming the dialog that pops up after every selection.
-3. Use the attack selector to start Deauth, Evil Twin, SAE Overflow, Blackout, Sniffer Dog, Wardrive, Karma, or Sniffer views—each mirrors the CLI command of the same name.
+3. Use the attack selector to start Deauth, Evil Twin, SAE Overflow, Blackout, Sniffer Dog, Handshaker, Wardrive, Karma, or Sniffer views—each mirrors the CLI command of the same name.
 4. Live attack telemetry reuses the same counters and whitelist state as the firmware, so you can monitor progress from the Flipper screen while the board stays tethered elsewhere.
 5. Portal acknowledgements show up in the UI as soon as `portals.txt` is updated.
 Full walkthrough notes and screenshots now live on the wiki.